 - Constantinople II: The same guilty party that schemed at the Robber Council also schemed for a Council which eventually became ecumenical – Constantinople II.
 In the year 545, Pope Vigilius was forcibly taken to Constantinople, where he was to approve a council convened to condemn (considerably after the fact) the Nestorian doctrines of Theodore of Mopsuestia and two other men.
 (The Monophysites, whose heresy was the opposite of Nestorianism, viewed any fresh condemnation of Nestorianism as a feather in their cap.)
 The Pope approved the Council, which taught sound doctrine.
 Because of his approval, this council too is received as ecumenical.

 - The Synod at Arles (France) in 314 said that Easter should be celebrated on the same day everywhere, and it appealed to the authority of the Pope to enforce the decision.
-(This issue was finally settled at the Nicene Council, where the Roman custom for keeping Easter was made the positive law of the Church.)
+(This issue was finally settled at the Nicene Council, where the Roman custom for keeping Easter — the first Sunday after the first full moon on or after the vernal equinox — was made the positive law of the Church.)

 - Some ancient Latin translations of the Council’s sixth canon read: “Ecclesia Romana semper habuit primatum.”
 (The Roman Church has always had the primacy.)
 This led Emperor Valentinian III in an edict of 445 to maintain that the Council had confirmed the primacy of the Apostolic See.